 (from Broadcasting-Telecasting)

-On December 19, 1953, WDAN-TV would sign on the air.
+On December 19, 1953, WDAN-TV signed on the air.

 The sign-on was nearly perfect, except when the station broadcast a test pattern instead of local commercials.
-When the test pattern was shown between network programs and during station break, the video would “roll” or lose synchronization.
-It is possible that either the test pattern was generated by focusing a camera on a printed test pattern mounted on a “TV board” or the camera was “hot-wired” into a “patch panel.”
-It's also possible it was a slide projected into the station's film chain, which was “hot-wired” into the “patch panel.”
+When the test pattern was shown between network programs and during station breaks, the video would "roll" or lose synchronization.
+It is possible that either the test pattern was generated by focusing a camera on a printed test pattern mounted on a "TV board" or the camera was "hot-wired" into a "patch panel."
+It's also possible it was a slide projected into the station's film chain, which was "hot-wired" into the "patch panel."
 Either way, the main switcher in the control room was either inoperable or not installed yet.

 When WDAN-TV signed on December 19, 1953, the first ABC show featured was "Super Circus."
 Even though this was not the first actual installment shown, it looked a lot like this episode from 1954.